Snowflake-Labs/sansshell/proxy/README.md

  - a centralized 'choke point' for logging and enforcement of fine-grained policy that may need to change rapidly.
- - a mechanism for fanning-out identical requests from a single client to multiple Sansshell instances, to simplify 'batch' operations.
+ - a mechanism for fanning-out identical requests from a single client to multiple Sansshell instances, to simplify and accelerate 'batch' operations.

 Like Sansshell itself, it is a policy-enforcing gRPC server written in Go.